-The world may be in the opening stages or another revolution in military affairs, spawned in large part by the ongoing information technology revolution.
-As with other technology revolutions, those militaries who take the initiative now to accelerate and exploit it could enjoy military advantage over competitors who fail to keep pace.
-The ability of USAF/DoD to forestall exploitation of this revolution by potential adversaries has to be well understood, particularly given the dual-use nature of these current and emerging technologies and the challenges of technology control, protection, and diffusion to prospective adversaries.
+The media and trade shows are dominated by the latest unmanned and autonomous technologies.
+Does the rise in this potential shift to unmanned warfare across the land, air, and sea domains represent a revolution in military affairs?
+Why or why not?
+The world may be in the opening stages of another revolution in military affairs, spawned in large part by the ongoing information technology revolution.
+As with other technology revolutions, those militaries who take the initiative now to accelerate and exploit it could enjoy a military advantage over competitors who fail to keep pace.

 - Harrison, Todd and Col. Matthew Strohmeyer, "Commercial Space Remote Sensing and Its Role in National Security," CSIS brief, AFF paper, 2022, 19 pgs.